 Cultural Humility & Empathy Training

-Shifting from Passive to Active Forms of Reconciliation
+Shifting from Passive to Active Forms of Reconciliation.

 What is Level Justice’s Cultural Humility and Empathy Training?